 Interviews will be held at the University of Calgary Faculty of Veterinary Medicine Foothills Campus, normally on a Saturday in March.
-On the interview day, applicants are required to complete a timed on-site essay and participate in an interview process (Multiple Mini-Interview) with faculty members and community veterinarians.
+On the interview day, applicants are required to complete a timed on-site essay and participate in an interview process called Multiple Mini-Interview (MMI) with faculty members and community veterinarians.

 The MMI is a standardized interview process that consists of a series of 10-minute mini-interview stations (usually 7 or 8), where applicants move from station to station.
 MMIs present situational scenarios that are designed to assess an applicant’s understanding of the veterinary profession and non-academic attributes that reflect the goals and objectives of the UCVM DVM program and the veterinary profession.

 Q: How will I know if I get an interview?

 A: Using the contact information that you provide in your application, we will send you an email invitation to interview.
 The letter will specify the time of day and will provide supplemental materials for reference (maps, instructions, etc.).

 Q: Who will be assessing me at the MMI?

 A: You will be assessed by up to two interviewers at each station.
 Interviewers are UCVM faculty members and veterinarians from across Alberta.

 Q: What is the MMI trying to “get at”?